nl-hugo/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-A histogram with the total number of steps per day:
+A histogram shows the total number of steps per day:

 ```r
 # Aggregate the data